alexzhangs/xsh/README.md

 ### 2.2.
 What do xsh Libraries Do?

-* Provide container for utilities
+* Provide a container for utilities
 * Provide rules for organizing utilities by packages

 The xsh framework supports both public and private libraries.